Chapter 15 – Professional Ethics and Academic Responsibility

 - a statement describing what forms of electronic communications, if any, will be employed for student contact and the expectations for typical response times.
 Reference should be made to university policy, which specifies that students are responsible for all official correspondence sent to their standard University of Iowa email address (@uiowa.edu).
 (Privacy considerations, such as federal law, may apply when using an address other than the standard university email address.
 The university provides guidance for acceptable etiquette when utilizing electronic communication technologies.)

 - At the beginning of each course, students should be informed of departmental and collegiate complaint procedures and services of the Office of the University Ombudsperson.
 When complaints emerge, they should be initiated at the faculty or departmental level first.
 If a complaint cannot be resolved at the departmental and/or collegiate level, students may file a formal complaint utilizing the procedure specified in III-29.7.
 Additional information regarding Student Complaints Concerning Actions of Faculty Members may be found on the Dean of Students website at https://dos.uiowa.edu/policies/student-complaints-concerning-faculty-action/.

 The faculty member's responsibilities to scholarship derive from the university's commitment to truth and the advancement of knowledge.
 Furthermore, society has a vital stake in maintaining the university as an institution where knowledge can be sought and communicated regardless of its popularity, its political implications, or even its immediate usefulness.
-Faculty members have an ethical responsibility both to make full appropriate use of that freedom in his or her teaching and research and to guard it from abuse.
+Faculty members have an ethical responsibility both to make full appropriate use of that freedom in their teaching and research and to guard it from abuse.
 More specifically:

 - Faculty members are committed to a lifetime of study.
 Although no one can know everything, even about a limited subject, faculty members must constantly strive to keep abreast of progress in their field, to develop and improve their scholarly and teaching skills, and to devote part of their energies to the extension of knowledge in their area of competence.

 - Faculty members have the responsibility of being unfailingly honest in research and teaching.
 They must refrain from deliberate distortion or misrepresentation, and must take regular precautions against the common causes of error.